Rickey Henderson: Toronto Blue Jays (1993)

 In July 1993, the Athletics traded Henderson to the playoff-bound Toronto Blue Jays for Steve Karsay and José Herrera.
-He performed disappointingly for the Jays, hitting only .215 in 44 games, which was probably due to the fact that he fractured a bone on his hand early on with the team, after being hit by a pitch, although he still contributed 22 stolen bases and 37 runs scored.
+He performed disappointingly for the Blue Jays, hitting only .215 in 44 games, which was probably due to the fact that he fractured a bone on his hand early on with the team, after being hit by a pitch, although he still contributed 22 stolen bases and 37 runs scored.
 However, his hitting woes continued in the post-season, batting .120 in the American League Championship Series and .227 in the World Series.
-Nevertheless, Henderson was involved in the final play of the World Series that year in one fashion for which he was most known, as he and Paul Molitor scored on Joe Carter's Series-ending home run.
-After winning his second World Series ring with Toronto, he re-signed as a free agent with Oakland in December 1993.
+Nevertheless, Henderson was involved in the final play of the World Series that year.
+He and Paul Molitor scored on Joe Carter's Series-ending home run, one of the most famous moments in baseball history.

-Third stint with the Oakland Athletics (1994–1995)
+Third stint with Oakland Athletics (1994–1995)

+After the 1993 season, Henderson re-signed as a free agent with Oakland in December 1993.
 In 1994 and 1995, Henderson finished in the top 10 in the league in walks, steals and on-base percentage.
 His .300 average in 1995 marked his sixth and final season in the AL with a .300 or better average.

 San Diego Padres (1996–1997)

-Henderson signed with the San Diego Padres in the offseason, where he had another respectable year in 1996, again finishing in the top ten in the National League (NL) in walks, OBP, steals and runs.
+Henderson signed with the San Diego Padres in the offseason.
+In 1996, he again finished in the top ten in the National League (NL) in walks, OBP, steals and runs.

 Anaheim Angels (1997)

-In August 1997, Henderson was traded from the Padres to the Anaheim Angels.
-His brief stint as an Angel was uneventful, as he batted only .183 for the rest of the season.
+On August 13, 1997, the Padres traded Henderson to the Anaheim Angels for minor leaguers Ryan Hancock and Stevenson Agosto, as well as a player to be named later.
+The Padres later acquired George Arias to complete the trade.
+As an Angel, Henderson batted only .183 for the rest of the season.

-Fourth stint with the Oakland Athletics (1998)
+Fourth stint with Oakland Athletics (1998)

 In January 1998, Henderson signed as a free agent with the Athletics, the fourth time he played for the franchise.
 That season he led the majors in stolen bases (66) and the AL in walks (118), while scoring 101 runs.
 In so doing, the 39-year-old became the oldest player to lead a league in stolen bases, and the oldest player to reach 50 steals.